PacificCommunity/dotstatcharts/docs/LEARNING.md

 ## Learning by example

+This step by step guide will help you code [this example](https://pacificcommunity.github.io/dotstatcharts/example.html).

 ### Browse for data in .stat
 Use .stat data explorer, browse and filter until you get the expected results